trevhub/rocketpool/cheapUPS.md

 choose your install file.
 ![powerpanel](/../photos/powerpanel.png)

-Log into your node and download the `*deb` file replacing `[CORRECT URL]` with the address
+Log into your staking machine and download the `*deb` file replacing `[CORRECT URL]` with the address

 `curl -O https://[CORRECT URL]/PPL_64bit_v1.4.1.deb)`

-Install replacing [PATH] with the location of the downloaded .deb file.
+Install this package by replacing [PATH] with the location of the downloaded .deb file.

 `sudo dpkg -i [PATH]/PPL_64bit_v1.4.1.deb`